FLHDE/freelancer-hd-edition/README.md

 [Freelancer: Nomad Legacy website](https://freelancer2.space/en/)
 [Freelancer: Nomad Legacy Mod DB page](https://www.moddb.com/mods/freelancer-nomad-legacy)

 **N.B.
-Freelancer: HD Edition does not add additional content op top of Freelancer but rather enhances what the game already has to offer.
+Freelancer: HD Edition does not add additional content on top of Freelancer but rather enhances what the game already has to offer.
 Although minor gameplay changes were made, Freelancer: HD Edition will always be compatible with vanilla Freelancer.
 Therefore, players can use this mod to play on all vanilla servers as long as the server owners allow these changes.**

 Join our Discord server to stay up to date with the latest news and information!